danijeljw/danijelj/source/_posts/2016-05-03-i-will-never-stop-fighting-for-love.markdown

 > Don't marry him, marry me.
 I'm better than him.
 I'll love you better and you'll never be unhappy with me in your life.
 I'll show you the greatest love you can ever have.

-So what did he do ?
+So what did he do?
 He fought for her love.
 We live in a day and age when you can say there's not such thing as _"love at first sight"_ but I tend to disagree strongly.
 He obviously felt like he was in love with her the moment he saw her and I can attest to the love they had lasted many years all through my youth and she loved him too until the day he died.

 He fought.
 For her love.
 And he won.
 He fought every day for her love.
 And he won every day that he fought that battle.
 And my great aunty ne'er regret a single day by choosing the man who was my great uncle.
 I always admired their love.
 It was so strong and potent right to the last time they kissed each other goodnight for the endless sleep.

 Before you wonder, yes - writing about this brings tears to my eyes.
 Tears of joy and happiness.
-I could write articles of the love between all the members of my family that I've grown up with, including my parents. _(That's a story for another time !)_
+I could write articles of the love between all the members of my family that I've grown up with, including my parents. _(That's a story for another time!)_

-So then, you'll probably be wondering how did I answer Jake ?
+So then, you'll probably be wondering how did I answer Jake?
 In the most notably ineffective way ever.
-Absolutely ever !
+Absolutely ever!

 I've been in a number of relationships that are both long and short, some that even spanned across states.
-And what did I learn from all these relationships from the past ?
+And what did I learn from all these relationships from the past?
 Something not great.
 I generated a reflex action that if someone wants to leave me; I let them go.
 But why you might ask ?
 Simple - I'm here.
 They're there.
 They want to go, let them go.
 Celebrate what you had while it's there and enjoy it for the moment.
 Don't hold on to what you don't have.

 👆 That there, is the worst advice I have ever given, to anyone or myself.
 Love is not expendable.
 If you can dispense with your love for someone; then they deserve to be with someone better - you never really truly loved them.